wenleicao/wenleicao.github.io/_posts/2018-04-27-SAP-Data-Services-SQL-Push-Down.md

 When I add column 1-3, it still show “insert /*+ APPEND */ INTO”.
 Once I add column 4 transformation, it became “select…”

 Solution: instead of making all transformation in one query transform, I split column4 and column5 transform into 2nd query transform.
-Like the following structure
+Like the following structure.

 Original :   data source -> query transform (column1-5) -> downstream data flow
 Change to:   data source -> query transform (column1-3) -> transfer transform -> query transform (column4-5) -> downstream data flow

 This can make both become full push down.
 Transfer transform (I used table option) servers as a temp table to bridge two query transform.
 Since you need columns for column4 and 5 transformation, you need to add those in first query transform.
-You can first imitate this at SQL level and make sure data match, then do it at the data flow level.
+You can first mimic this at SQL level and make sure data match, then do it at the data flow level.

+* Do not include other transform except query transform and transfer transform in your data flow.
+I need to merge two client data first to be used for a single source.
+Since this process include a merge transform, this will prevent the data flow push down.

+Solution: create a separate data flow and let merge transform take place there and use the target table as source in your data flow.
+This will make your data flow with complicated logic push down.

+* When call customer function in mapping, try to import the custom function under the datastore you are currently working.

+Solution:  your current destination is currentdatastore.table,   you can use otherdatastore.function, but it is likely to prevent the data flow from pushing down.
+Import the function under currentdatastore.
+You can call currentdatastore.function in your transformation.
+* Sometimes DS engine just did not push down for unknown reason, as long as we keep most complicated process pushing down, you should feel performance improvement.
+In my case, I boosted performance from over 1 hour to about 10 min.

+For example, I have transformation using decode:

+Decode (condition, ‘A’, ‘B’)   this can be fully pushed down
+But if it like this
+Decode (condition, null, ‘B’) this cannot fully pushed down

+It seems to me Data service did not like to push down null value somehow.

+Data service will accommodate more and more function with each release.
+I believe those will be resolved in near future.
+As a developer, we just need to do our best.

+Wenlei